Public appointment application process

 If you are appointed

-If you have been successful and confirm that you are taking the post, the department is required to announce your appointment.
+If you have been successful and confirm that you are taking the post, the department must announce your appointment.
 This is usually done by issuing a press release.

 The press release will usually include information on you, the length of your appointment and whether it is paid or unpaid, details of any other public appointments you hold and any political activity you have declared.